Introduction

 We have a new set of validation rules for PoS blocks, as follows:

-1. Validate the block header using the existing PoW validators, but skip the seal field validation.
+- Validate the block header using the existing PoW validators, but skip the

-2. Validate that the seed is a valid ED25519 signature of the seed of the previous PoS block, and recover the signer’s address (let’s call it signer1).
+field validation. - Validate that the seed is a valid ED25519 signature of the seed of the previous PoS block, and recover the signer’s address (let’s call it

-3. Validate that the signature is a valid ED25519 signature of the block header, and recover the signer’s address (let call it signer2).
+is a valid ED25519 signature of the block header, and recover the signer’s address (let call itsigner2

 Staking Client